brson/hackmd-collab/compile-time-2.md

 ![header image](https://brson.github.io/tmp/calamity-header.jpg)

-The Rust programming language creates super-fast software, but compiles that software slowly.
+The Rust programming language compiles fast software slowly.

 In this series we explore Rust's compile times within the context of [TiKV], the key-value store behind the [TiDB] database.